afroisalreadyinu/practical-ansible-intro/readme.md

     - postgresql-server-dev-9.1
 ```

-This role, which installs the usual Debian packagese a Python web
+This role, which installs the usual Debian packages a Python web
 application needs, is relatively straightforward, with the exception
 of a loop in the last task.
 The `with_items` option enables looping a
 task over a list, and replacing `{{ item }}` with the elements of that